sait-wbdv/assessments/cpnt265/README.md

 2. Lean Canvas: **10 points**
     - Document Plan A of your final project using Lean Canvas
     - Detailed requirements to be announced on Day 1.
+3. Flowchart/Pseudo-code diagram: **5 points**
+4. Wireframes: **5 points**
+5. Design Mockups/Composites: **5 points**

 Note: A project proposal can be combined with lean canvas documentation for a combined **15 points**.
+All other items can be built independently or as supporting documentation for a Proposal/Canvas.

 ---